Made with

 Any software life cycle is known to be divided up into a few stages going from the abstract descriptions of the problem to design then to code, later — to the testing stage and later, finally, to the stage of deployment.
 The early stages of this process are stage of design and stage of analysis.
 There is a distinction between design and analysis which can sometimes be described as "how vs. what".
 In the analysis the developers are known to be working with the users as well as the domain experts try to define what system is supposed to do.
 The implementation details are expected to be totally or mostly ignored at this stage depending on the method itself.

 The major difference between the object-oriented analysis and any other form of analysis is that by the object-oriented approach we can organize the requirements around objects, that integrate both data (states) and processes (behaviours), which were modelled after the real world objects which some particular system interacts with.
 In the so-called “traditional analysis methodologies”, the processes and data (the states and behaviours) are considered separately from each other.
 You can always visualize your data modelled by the Entity-Relationship diagram, for example, and the behaviours in the way of the flow or structure charts.
-To make any of the mentioned illustration you can always use ConceptDraw DIAGRAM diagramming and drawing software as well as any needed solution downloaded from another product of CS Odessa — ConceptDraw STORE.
+To make any of the mentioned illustration you can always use ConceptDraw DIAGRAM software as well as any needed solution downloaded from another product of CS Odessa — ConceptDraw STORE.

 Data Flow Diagram (DFD) Solution